-The Persons With Disabilities Act prohibits discrimination against persons with physical, sensory, intellectual, and mental disabilities in employment and provision of state services, including judicial services, and it calls for free health care and education for persons with disabilities, equal access to government buildings, housing, and public transportation, and provision of rehabilitation services.
-The law does not specifically prohibit discrimination against persons with disabilities in relation to air travel.
+The Persons With Disabilities Act prohibits discrimination against persons with physical, sensory, intellectual, and mental disabilities in employment and provision of state services, including judicial services.
 The government did not effectively implement laws and programs to provide access to buildings, information, and communications.
 The government-funded Commission on Persons with Disabilities is charged with protecting the rights and promoting the welfare of persons with disabilities.
 Given the high rate of general unemployment, work opportunities for persons with disabilities were few, and begging by them was commonplace.
 Children with disabilities were also less likely to attend school than other children.

 There was considerable discrimination against persons with mental disabilities.
-The Sierra Leone Psychiatric Hospital in Kissy, the only inpatient psychiatric institution, served persons with mental disabilities.
-The government did not provide adequate funding for the hospital, which relied on donations from private charities.
-The hospital had only one consulting psychiatrist, patients were not provided sufficient food, and restraints were primitive and dehumanizing.
-The hospital did not have running water and only sporadic electricity.
-Basic medications were available, but many drugs to treat specific problems were lacking.
-The vast majority of persons with mental disabilities remained untreated and received no public services.
+The vast majority of persons with mental disabilities received no treatment or public services.
+The Sierra Leone Psychiatric Hospital in Kissy, the only inpatient psychiatric institution that served persons with mental disabilities, was underfunded.
+It had only one consulting psychiatrist, patients were not provided sufficient food, and restraints were primitive and dehumanizing.
+The hospital lacked running water and only sporadic electricity.
+Only basic medications were available.

 The Ministry of Health and Sanitation is responsible for providing free primary health-care services to persons with polio and diabetic retinopathy as well as those who are blind or deaf.
 The ministry did not provide these services consistently, and organizations reported many persons with disabilities had limited access to medical and rehabilitative care.
-The National Committee for Social Action provided some support through limited programs to vulnerable communities.
 The Ministry of Social Welfare, Gender, and Children's Affairs has a mandate to provide policy oversight for issues affecting persons with disabilities but had limited capacity to do so.